-The Counseling Office, located in the B. F. McLaurin Building, offers a vast array of services.
+The Counseling Office offers a vast array of services.
 Some of these services are listed below:

-- Guidance services (individual and/or group) are provided to assist students in the development and use of cognitive and affective skills which lead to a better understanding of self and others. - Guidance services coordinate student assessment, employability skills training, program retention, placement, and follow-up activities in cooperation with instructors. - Guidance personnel assist in coordinating the integration of academic and vocational skills (including those in Tech Prep, School-To-Work, and Work-Based Learning initiatives). - Guidance services provide assistance to instructors in student recruitment, including recruitment of special populations students. - Guidance personnel provide services which assist special populations students in obtaining skills to be successful in vocational-technical programs. - Guidance services provide occupational, educational, personal, and social information for vocational-technical students in use in effective decision-making and problem-solving. - Guidance services are provided which direct students to appropriate school and community resources that are capable to meeting individual needs of the students.
+- Guidance services (individual and/or group) are provided to assist students in the development and use of cognitive and affective skills which lead to a better understanding of self and others. - Guidance services coordinate student assessment, employability skills training, program retention, placement, and follow-up activities in cooperation with instructors. - Guidance personnel assist in coordinating the integration of academic and career skills (including those in Tech Prep and Work-Based Learning initiatives). - Guidance services provide assistance to instructors in student recruitment, including recruitment of special populations students. - Guidance personnel provide services which assist special populations students in obtaining skills to be successful in career-technical programs. - Guidance services provide occupational, educational, personal, and social information for careertechnical students in use in effective decision-making and problem-solving. - Guidance services are provided which direct students to appropriate school and community resources that are capable to meeting individual needs of the students.
 Guidance personnel serve as liaisons between the students and the resources. - Guidance services are provided which conduct student/staff evaluations annually to determine if the present guidance programs fill the needs for which they are designed.